It can be SOOO frustrating to find out that a trusted member of staff is stealing from you. 😡

 When you put pen to paper, your message needs to cover:

-✔ What the problem is
+✔ What the specific allegation is

 ✔ What the possible consequences are

-AT THE HEARING 👂
+STEP 3: HOLD THE DISCIPLINARY HEARING 👂

 In a nutshell, this meeting – or ‘hearing’ as it’s often referred to – is where you give your employee an opportunity to respond, before taking any action to dismiss them.